 LifeSource opens its new Rochester office.

 LifeSource creates and launches a new public education campaign called “Check the Box,” showing that anyone can register as an organ, eye and tissue donor.
-More than 2.8 million people have watched the signature campaign video and donor designation moves to more than 67% in the region.Learn more
+More than 2.8 million people have watched the signature campaign video.Learn more

 The campaign features authentic stories from the community, including donor families, transplant recipients and supporters.
 Focused on highlighting the importance of organ, eye and tissue donation, the campaign inspired conversations about the topic and benefits of donation and highlighted the fact that anyone can register as a donor and save and heal lives.